Creating an Engaging Virtual Exhibit Hall

 A virtual exhibit hall is just what it sounds like - an exhibit hall where you can show off your products and booths in a virtual setting.
-Just because an event is taking place virtually, doesn't mean that the exhibit hall experience should be taken away.
+Just because an event is taking place virtually (either partially or fully), doesn't mean that the exhibit hall experience should be taken away.
 A virtual exhibit hall can be in the form of a waiting room or the first screen that attendees see when they log into a virtual meeting where they can interact with exhibitors.

 How to Create a Captivating Virtual Exhibit Hall Experience

-If you’re exploring how to engage exhibitors at your virtual event, there are a few areas to consider to help translate in-person booths for the new and exciting world of virtual exhibit halls.
+If you’re exploring how to engage exhibitors for your partially or fully virtual event, there are a few areas to consider to help translate in-person booths for the new and exciting world of virtual exhibit halls.
 The good news is, engaging customers in the digital exhibit space allows businesses to reach more attendees than in the past, and attendees are able to cover more ground than ever before.
 Your feet are already thanking you!

 Keep scrolling for some of our insights on creating a high-quality virtual exhibit hall experience.